SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 + protein_sequences.txt

 ---
-> ## 4- Software needed
+> ## 4.2 Software needed
 + website for ORF finding - https://www.ncbi.nlm.nih.gov/orffinder/
 + website for pBLAST - https://blast.ncbi.nlm.nih.gov/Blast.cgi

 ---
-> ## 4 - Expected outcome
+> ## 4.3 Expected outcome
 + You should get a list of similar proteins to your sequence (possibly homologues) that may give you an idea of the protein you are dealing with.
-However, should you not find anything or have terrible matches, it is possible you selected the wrong ORF and will need to go back to step (3) (but it also may be an undiscovered/undocumented protein).
+However, should you not find anything or have terrible matches, it is possible you selected the wrong ORF and will need to go back to step3 (but it also may be an undiscovered/undocumented protein).
 From here you can note down/save any links to high matching homologues if you wish to investigate them further in later stages.
 For our CASP protein we found homologues in other CASP1 sequences (including arabidopsis) but domain information was uncharacterized.
-We found that our mystery protein was similar to LINE-1 retrotransposable element ORF2 protein in humans (so we noted this down and used this to aid our search for structures to compare to in step8).
+We found that our mystery protein was similar to LINE-1 retrotransposable element ORF2 protein in humans, from positions 10-237; we noted this down and used this to aid our search for structures to compare to in step8.
+It was also similar to Rnase_H_like domain but at different positions, 462-582.

 ---
 > ## 5 - construct 3D models with Alphafold